Family Law

 Child Support and the Allegheny County DRS Process

 Child support in Allegheny County is administered through the Domestic Relations Section of the Court of Common Pleas.
-The process follows a defined sequence, and the conference officer’s recommendation carries real weight even though it is not issued by a judge.
 Both parties are scheduled for a support conference and should bring documentation of income, including pay stubs, tax returns, business records, and any other financial evidence relevant to the calculation.

 The conference officer applies the Income Shares Model under Pa.R.Civ.P.
 1910.16 1 through 1910.16 7, using the statewide basic child support schedule in Rule 1910.16 3.
-The schedule sets the total obligation based on combined monthly net income and number of children.
 Each parent’s share is proportional to that parent’s percentage of combined income.
 Adjustments apply for shared custody overnights, childcare costs, health insurance premiums, and extraordinary medical expenses.
 The officer issues a recommended order.
-Either party has 20 days to file exceptions with the Court of Common Pleas Family Division, which triggers a de novo hearing before a judge.
+Either party has 20 days to file exceptions with the Court of Common Pleas Family Division.
 If no exceptions are filed, the recommendation becomes the order of court.
-Missing the 20 day window usually means the order can later be revisited only on a showing of changed circumstances.

 Modifications, Relocation, and Emergency Orders

-Either parent may petition to modify an existing custody or support order when there has been a material and substantial change in circumstances since the order was entered.
+Either parent may petition to modify an existing custody order when there has been a material and substantial change in circumstances since the order was entered.
 Common triggers include relocation, significant changes in work schedules, changes in the child’s needs or school situation, or broader welfare concerns.
-Pennsylvania’s relocation statute generally requires written notice at least 60 days before a proposed move when relocation is involved.
+The existing order remains in effect until a court replaces it.
+An informal agreement between parents does not change a court order.
+For situations involving immediate danger to a child, see our page on emergency custody orders in Pennsylvania.

+When a parent seeks to move with a child in a way that affects the other parent’s custodial rights, Pennsylvania’s custody relocation statute requires written notice and, if the other parent objects, court approval before the move occurs.
 When a child’s safety is at immediate risk, Pennsylvania courts may enter an emergency custody order on short notice.
-Emergency petitions are used where there is credible evidence of abuse, neglect, or imminent harm.
-Child support runs on a separate track.
 A change in the custody schedule does not automatically modify the support order.
-A separate petition to modify support must be filed, and modifications are usually prospective from the date of filing.
+A separate petition to modify child support in Pennsylvania must be filed, and modifications are usually prospective from the date of filing.

 How does a Pennsylvania court decide custody?